 Biogas from Waste and Renewable Resources: An Introduction

-Biogas from wasteThis highly educational and influential volume, which we recommend.
-It is a physical book which can be ordered from Amazon.
+Biogas from wasteThis highly educational and influential volume, which we recommend, is a book which can be ordered from Amazon.

 It offers a practical intro to biogas plant design and operation, and the writer covers both the biological and technical elements of biogas generation.